Experimental verification of the optimal fingerprint method in a Spin Resonance System: Implications for Complex Systems: Introduction

 In this study, we propose an experimentally verifiable system for demonstration.
-In specific, we consider a {\it spin resonance system} with noise.
+Specifically, we consider a {\it spin resonance system} with noise.
 Atomic spins are subjected in a well-controlled magnetic field (the external force) and a stochastic magnetic field (the noise).
-With the adiabatic approximation and rotating wave approximation, the noise-driven part and the external-force-driven part of the measured data are separated.
-From these two parts of the data, we theoretically calculate the corresponding optimal direction, the fingerprint, under the restriction of maximizing the signal-to-noise ratio.
-The theory is verified through simulations and experiments.
-The measured optimal direction matches the theoretical prediction, confirming the validity of the optimal fingerprint method, and providing a solid experimental foundation for the further application of the optimal fingerprint method in climate change detection and attribution.
+With the adiabatic approximation and rotating wave approximation, the noise-driven part and the external-force-driven part of the spin signal are separated.
+Through LRT analysis, we determined the relationship between the external-force-driven part of the spin signal and the applied magnetic field drive.
+The theoretical results are consistent with measurement data.
+In addition, by combining the noise-driven part spin signal, we theoretically calculate the corresponding optimal direction, the fingerprint, under the restriction of maximizing the signal-to-noise ratio.
+The measured optimal direction matches the theoretical predictions, thereby confirming the effectiveness of the optimal fingerprint method in signal extraction and attribution issues, and providing a solid experimental foundation for the further application of the optimal fingerprint method in DA studies.

 This paper is organized as follows.
 In Sec.\ref{section_OFM} we give a brief introduction to the optimal fingerprint method.
+Section.\ref{section_LRT} presents how the LRT works in the DA studies.
 Section.\ref{section_OFMINSPIN} presents the results of the optimal fingerprint method applied in spin systems.
 In Sec.\ref{section_experiment} we introduce our experimental setup and measurement results, which is consistent with our theoretical analysis.
 Finally, the conclusion is presented in in Sec.\ref{section_conclusion}.
-Also this study is supported by two appendixes: Appendix~\ref{section_theory_ap} and Appendix~\ref{section_experiment_ap} provide the details of the theoretical treatment and the experiment measurement respectively.
+Also this study is supported by three appendices: Appendix~\ref{section_theory_ap} provided a theoretical analysis about the noise distribution in the spin system.
+Appendix~\ref{section_GreenFunction_ap} gives a detailed derivation of the Green's function in spin systems and the analytical form of spin projection noise obtained using the fluctuation dissipation theorem.
+Appendix~\ref{section_experiment_ap} gives the method about how we control the experiment condition and how we get our experiment data.